Be honest with yourself, would you want to build your own CRM or accounting application?

 It could become a truism; if it was built well, users will want more.

 The brutal truth is, there’s really no good reason not to move your data warehouse to the Cloud anymore.
-If you choose DIY, you’ll be facing an upgrade soon that will undo everything you’ve built, and you’ll waste a lot of time and money.
+If you choose a DIY warehouse, you’ll be facing an upgrade soon that will undo everything you’ve built, and you’ll waste a lot of time and money.